nvoynov/punch_orders/README.md

 Querying big collection might cause sort of excessive service load and increase response time, so "face" should prevent such things by limiting number of record to return.

-I chosen to provide a separate basic service for querying entities that provides `filter`, `order`, `page_number`, and `page_size` input parameters; and this returns the queried collection with a meta information is there more entities indide the store for `page_number`, `page_size`.
+I chosen to provide a separate basic service for querying entities that provides `where`, `order`, `page_number`, and `page_size` input parameters; and this returns the queried collection with a meta information "is there more entities inside the store for `page_number`, `page_size`".

-> Designed basic query that way, it will still the same for all collections - the only thing that changed is Entity to query!

 ## Store Plugins